dibyendumajumdar/nanojit/README.md

 the frontend compiler must insert LIR_live at the loop jumps (back edges) to extend the live range. see LIR_livei, livep, etc..

+What this means is that whenever you have a jump that goes backwards you need to add instructions to mark those variables live that are needed by the target block.
+To do this you need to track the liveness state of variables.

 ### Jumps and Labels
 The instruction set requires setting labels as jump targets.
 There is no concept of basic blocks as in LLVM, but a basic block can be simulated by having a sequence of code with a label at the beginning and a jump at the end.